 4. Model your values by prioritizing family activities that savor the deliciousness of your holiday.
-Minimize the focus on shopping and
+Minimize shopping and busy-ness and

 5. Give your child the experience of abundance in simple ways.
 You can let your kids revel in that feeling of abundance while still sticking

 with your values and your budget.
 If you’re gifting her with a trip to the zoo, print out a photo of her favorite zoo animal and a simple certificate,